Winter Packing List: What to Wear in New York City

 While the majority of your makeup will be the same staple products that you use on the reg, I do have a few important tips in regards to managing your makeup in the cold weather.

 Use waterproof mascara and eyeliner!
-Usually I am not a fan of waterproof products because I cannot take them off for the life of me, but walking around sightseeing in NYC, chances are the cold wind will irritate your eyes and they will start to tear up.
+I am not typically a fan of waterproof products because I cannot take them off for the life of me, but walking around sightseeing in NYC, chances are the cold wind will irritate your eyes and they will start to tear up.
 This happens to me every single time I go.
 I just came back from a conference and right when I walked into the venue, it looked like I had been crying hysterically so I had to run to the bathroom and clean up around my eyes first thing.
 From now on, I will be sure to listen to my own advice and only bring waterproof products.

 What are your must-haves on your winter packing list?
 Pleas share in the comments below!

 Looking for things to do in NYC in winter?
 Check out some of my other NYC posts!

 “Winter Packing List: What to Wear in New York City” contains affiliate links.
 That means I receive a small commission if you make a purchase after clicking the link.